bert-cafecito/millennium-scraper/README.md

 *Note: I do not own Yu-Gi-Oh!
 All rights to Yu-Gi-Oh! are owned by their respective owners.*

+## Changelog

+This project maintains a [changelog](CHANGELOG.md) to document all notable changes.
+Please refer to it for detailed information on updates and modifications.

 ## Installation

 1. Clone the repository: